Doug TenNapel: Criticism and controversy

-TenNapel has attracted criticism for his remarks on the LGBTQ community and its issues, including vocal opposition to same-sex marriage and intentionally misgendering a transgender journalist who criticized the Earthworm Jim video game.
+TenNapel is an outspoken Republican and has attracted criticism for his remarks on the LGBTQ community and its issues, including vocal opposition to same-sex marriage and intentionally misgendering a transgender journalist who criticized the Earthworm Jim video game.

 He has dismissed this criticism, and has written that "transphobe (like homophobe) is a made-up word used to slander conservative people of faith with a mental condition, and is only used by SJWs".
-TenNapel was involved with Comicsgate, a campaign against diversity and progressivism in the superhero comics industry.
+TenNapel was involved with Comicsgate, a right-wing campaign against diversity and progressivism in the superhero comics industry.
 Sean Gordon Murphy had drawn a cover for one of TenNapel's works, Bigfoot Bill 2, which he withdrew and issued an apology after being made aware of TenNapel's history of anti-LGBTQ comments.
 In response, TenNapel tweeted that it is "more important than ever that pro-family comic lovers support my work", stating his belief that LGBTQ people are waging a "culture war" against him.

 Political views and beliefs

 TenNapel supported Donald Trump's presidency and regularly posts his political opinions on various social media platforms.

-He has a YouTube channel owned by his son Ed called Doug In Exile where he talks about current political events usually from a conservative perspective.
+Since 2021, he has hosted Doug In Exile, a political talk show.
+It has been hosted on YouTube and Rumble.